 On March 2, 2016, the sole general partner of the Operating Partnership entered into Amendment No. 1 (the "Amendment") to the Partnership Agreement in order to provide for the issuance, and the designation of the terms and conditions, of the Series A preferred units.
 Pursuant to the Amendment, among other things, each Series A preferred unit has a \$1,000 liquidation preference and is entitled to receive cumulative preferential cash distributions at a rate of 3.00% per annum of the \$1,000 liquidation preference, which is payable annually in arrears on January 15 of each year or the next succeeding business day.
 The cash distributions are accrued ratably over the year and credited to redeemable non-controlling interest in the Operating Partnership, preferred units on the balance sheet with the offset recorded to retained earnings.
 On March 2, 2016, 117,000 Series A preferred units were issued as partial consideration in the acquisition of a portfolio of Illinois farms.
 Upon any voluntary or involuntary liquidation preference plus an amount equal to all distributions accumulated and unpaid to the date of such cash distribution.
 On May 19, 2022, the Company redeemed 5,000 Series A preferred units for \$5.0 million plus accrued distributions for an aggregate of \$5.1 million in cash.
-On September 1, 2022, the Company redeemed an additional 5,000 Series A preferred units for \$5.0 million plus accrued distributions for an aggregate of \$5.1 million in cash.
-On September 1, 2022, the Company redeemed an additional 5,000 Series A preferred units for \$5.0 million plus accrued distributions for an aggregate of \$5.1 million in cash.
-On September 1, 2022, the Company redeemed an additional 5,000 Series A preferred units for \$5.0 million plus accrued distributions for an aggregate of \$5.1 million in cash.
-107,000 Series A preferred units as of December 31, 2022 following such redemptions.
-Total liquidation value of such preferred units as of December 31, 2021 was \$110.2 million and \$120.5 million, respectively, including accrue
+On September 1, 2022, the Company redeemed an additional 5,000 Series A preferred units for \$8.0 million plus accrued distributions for an aggregate of \$5.1 million in cash.
+On May 31, 2023, the Company redeemed 8,000 Series A preferred units for \$8.0 million plus accrued distributions for an aggregate of \$8.1 million in cash.
+As of December 31, 2024 and 2023 was \$102.0 million including accrued distributions.